Timber Sales - Premium Quality

 3. CITES Compliance

-• If timber species are listed under the Convention on International Trade in Endangered Species (CITES), special documentation and approval are required.
+• Species listed under the Convention on International Trade in Endangered Species (CITES) require special documentation and approval.

 4. Customs Documentation